6 minutes

 • Transparency: ensuring ethical, sustainable sourcing

-• Technology: using tools to monitor vendor performance and automate reorders
+• Technology: monitoring vendor performance and automating reorders

 • Partnerships: treating suppliers as collaborators, not just vendors